runwayml/model-template/README.md

 ## The `runway.yml` Config File

 Each Runway model must have a [`runway.yml`](runway.yml) configuration file in its root directory.
-This file defines the steps needed to build and run your model for use with the Runway app.
+This file defines the steps needed to build and run your model for use with Runway.
 This file is written in YAML, a human-readable superset of JSON.
-Below is an example `runway.yml` file.
+Below is an example of a `runway.yml` file.
 This example file illustrates how you can provision your model’s environment.

 ```yaml
 version: 0.1